 The Five Lean Manufacturing Principles in a 5S System

 The five lean manufacturing principles are the foundation of Toyota's success and can help businesses create products centered on what customers want.
+Lean manufacturing centers on the five following principles, but a notable pre-process requirement in the lean 5S system is the formation of a lean team to execute on these principles.

 Identify Value